NS2-BDT/CommunityBalanceMod/docs/index.md

   - Increased damage from 50 to 60
   - Increased range of debuff by 50%

+- Cluster Grenade
+  - Reduced grenade range and fragment range by 20%

 - Railgun
   - Falloff
     - Railguns will deal full damage to targets 15 meters or closer